 I’m sure some readers will consider this section to be needless over-explanation.
 There’s a reason for it, though.
 More often than not, when I ban commenters, they respond with a parting shot somewhere saying I banned them because I couldn’t stand the argument they brought forth.
 I don’t do that.
-They can think what they choose to think, but for the sake of other readers I’ve found I need to be able to point very specifically at what they’ve done to get banned.
+They can think what they choose to think about that, but for the sake of other readers I’ve found I need to be able to point very specifically at what they’ve done to get banned.
 Every point here was developed by way of actual experience.

 - Your opinion is welcome, whether you agree or disagree, under what I call the “Starbucks Standard,” practicing the kind of courtesy you would give another person while sitting over coffee together.
 That means no personal insults or gratuitous character attacks on other persons.
 Any first-time commenter here who introduces himself or herself to me, or to other commenters, with character attacks (for example, the accusation that we are liars) will find his or her comment summarily deleted, and future comments banned.